blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 ``./komodod -ac_name=3REWENDSTAKE -ac_supply=500000 -ac_reward=10000000000 -ac_end=15000 -ac_staked=60``

-500000 coin premine

-100 coin block reward

-Block reward ends at block 15000.

-Chain adjusts difficulty so 60% of blocks are proof of stake, 40% proof of work.
+A 500000 coin pre-mine, with a 100-coin block reward, the block reward ends at block 15000, and the chain adjusts difficulty so 60% of blocks are mined via PoS, 40% via PoW.

 ac_reward ac_perc ac_pubkey ac_staked
 =====================================

 ``./komodod -ac_name=3REWPERCSTAKE -ac_supply=1000000 -ac_reward=1000000000 -ac_perc=10000000 -ac_pubkey=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 -ac_staked=50``

-1000000 coin premine

-10 coin block reward

-Chain adjusts difficulty so 50% of blocks are proof of stake, 50% proof of work.

-Pubkey address receives 1 coin for every mined block.(an additional 10% of block reward)

-Pubkey address receives an additional 10% for every transaction made on the chain.
+A 1000000-coin pre-mine, a 10-coin block reward, the chain adjusts difficulty so 50% of blocks are mined via PoS, 50% via PoW.
+The pubkey address receives 1 coin for every mined block (an additional 10% above the block reward).
+The pubkey address receives an additional 10% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, an additional 5 coins are created and sent to the pubkey address.
-This includes the additional verification transaction in POS blocks, meaning the pubkey address receives more coins for every POS block.
+This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block.

 ``ac_perc`` chains are currently incompatible with z-nomp.
 The coinbase transaction vout type must be ``pubkey`` as opposed to ``pubkeyhash``.